10th February 2007

 14th February 2009

 With the park opening for the 2009 season, it was possible to see the extensive work that had been carried out on the ride since the previous update, which included the impressive building facade, large rotating blades above the first drop, and the boiler and entrance structures.
 Continuous test runs were also taking place.
 The two blue containers in the middle of the area would become the retail store, after being themed accordingly.
-Further infilling of the lake was taking place adjacent to Colossus, to create a pathway and a site for a future attraction.
+Further infilling of the lake was taking place adjacent to Colossus, to create a pathway and another site for a future attraction.

 1st March 2009